Boris Gorenc: Professional career

 Gorenc started playing basketball in KK Domžale, before in 1990 he joined KK Olimpija.
 He had been member Olimpija until 1996, and help team winning five times national championship and Saporta Cup.
 He moved to France in summer 1996, signed with Strasbourg IG.
-In 1997 he was invited to train with Chicago Bulls for two months and already signed with them, before he injured knees.
+In 1997, he was invited to train with Chicago Bulls for two months and already signed with them, before he injured knees.
 He returned to France, signed with Pau-Orthez.
 However, in January he was released and signed with Pepsi Rimini, where he also played season 1998–1999.
-In January 2000 he signed with Bipop-Carire R.Emilia.
+In January 2000, he signed with Bipop-Carire R.Emilia.
 Before season 2000–2001 he signed with Lineltex Imola, but in October he signed with Montepaschi Siena.
 He stayed in Tuscany until 2002, when he signed with Metis Varese.
-Season 2003-04 he played Euroleague with Olympiacos.
+In the 2003-04 season, he played Euroleague with Olympiacos.
 Gorenc that last time played for Italian team, Snaidero Cucine.
 In January he left Italy to re-join Olympiacos.
-From 2005 to 2007 he played in Russia for BC Khimki.
-In October 2007 he signed with Olimpija.
+From 2005 to 2007, he played in Russia for BC Khimki.
+In October 2007, he signed with Olimpija.
 After many injuries they reached mutual consent in March 2008.
 He officially announced his retirement in September 2008.